What is the main source of law authorising this entity form?

 Minimum number of incorporators / shareholders and residency requirements

-There must be at least two incorporating shareholders.
-There are no residency requirements for a LLC.
+The LLC can be created with one (01) incorporating shareholders.
+There are no residency requirements for an LLC.

 Minimum number of directors (or other applicable officers) and residency requirements

-One.
-If director is a foreigner who is employed under a work contract then there are some residency requirements to fulfill.
-The requirements to obtain a Special Permit of Permanence issued by the General Direction of Migration and Foreigners (“Direccion General de Migracion y Extranjeria”), are the following:
+One (1) – if the director is a foreigner who is employed under a work contract, then there are some residency requirements to fulfil.
+The requirements to obtain a Special Permit of Permanence issued by the General Direction of Migration and Foreigners (Dirección General de Migración y Extranjeria), are the following:

-• Certificate of criminal record of the country of origin and of last residence, when appropriate, duly legalized.
+- Certificate of criminal record of the country of origin and of last residence, when appropriate, duly legalised.

-• In the case of LLC’s carrying on certain professional practices. proof of incorporation and authorization of that profession’s regulatory association to carry on such practice.
+In the case of LLC's carrying on certain professional practices, proof of incorporation and authorisation of that profession's regulatory association to carry on such practice.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)